Use your undergraduate degree to begin a career in education

-The Teacher Intern Program is an alternative teacher preparation program governed by Chapter 77 of Iowa Code that prepares candidates who possess a bachelor's degree in an endorsable area to be teachers in Iowa's middle and high schools.
+The Teacher Intern Program is an alternative teacher preparation program governed by Chapter 77 of Iowa Code.
+It prepares candidates who already have a bachelor's degree in an endorsable area (ie. biology, English, family and consumer science) to be teachers in Iowa's middle and high schools.

-The Teacher Intern Program is a two-year program delivered in a hybrid format (online and in face-to-face class meetings held during one weekend per month during year one and on one Saturday per month during year two).
+The Teacher Intern Program is a two-year program delivered in a hybrid format.
+During year one, classes are online with face-to-face class meetings one weekend per month.
+During year two, classes are online with a face-to-face class meeting one Saturday per month.

 - Baccalaureate degree in an endorsable area from a regionally accredited institution, preferably a shortage teaching area in Iowa